 I’m often asked about my favorite yarn.
 It’s impossible to say what single yarn is my favorite, but there are a few staple yarns that I reach for when I’m designing.
 One is Lion Brand Wool-Ease.
 I used it design the Sweet Gingham Baby Blanket and it’s a perfect substitute to add some luxury when making the Mega Pom Beanie.
 It was the perfect choice for the Sweater Weather Cardi and I found all of the gorgeous yarn I needed at my local JOANN Store.

 Depending on the size you make, you will need between 8 and 11 balls of Lion Brand Wool-Ease.
 My original sample is made in the color Grey Heather, a soft grey color that looks great with everything.
+(Get this exact kit from Lion Brand right now!
+Click here!)
 If I made the Sweater Weather Cardi again, I’d choose the romantic Dark Rose Heather or the woodsy Forest Green Heather.

 From the first day I started designing pattern, I’ve included testers in the process.
 Each tester group is a bit different and includes makers of all skill levels.
 For the Sweater Weather Cardi, I had 10 testers (my largest group yet!) and each one did an amazing job on her sample.

 I was lucky to find a group of generous testers via my private tester group, TLYC Insiders group(click to apply if you’d like to test TLYC patterns!).
 Please click their links below and show them some love on their amazing finished Sweater Weather Cardigans!